-Bill Celis, an award-winning teacher and author, is a former education correspondent for The New York Times and a former reporter and columnist for The Wall Street Journal.
+Bill Celis, an associate professor of journalism, is a former national correspondent for The New York Times and a reporter and columnist for The Wall Street Journal.

 At USC Annenberg, he has served as an associate dean and as an associate director, leading curriculum and assessment revisions in undergraduate and graduate degree programs.
 He managed the journalism school’s graduate admissions, international programs, student affairs and helped oversee the role and use of technology in the school’s curriculum.
 In 2010-2011, he led the Annenberg Diversity Initiative, which produced 11 recommendations to improve diversity, inclusion and climate efforts at the school.
 The report, and the results it inspired, won USC Annenberg the 2012 AEJMC Equity and Diversity Award.